 How is hysteroscopy performed?

 Think of the procedure as a routine gynaecological examination.
-At the beginning, disinfection is performed and the doctor introduces gynecological mirrors.
+At the beginning, disinfection is performed and the doctor introduces gyneacological mirror.

-The hysteroscope is inserted through your vagina and cervix into the uterus.
+The hysteroscope is inserted through the vagina and cervix into the uterus.

 The sterile liquid solution is then inserted into the uterus, through the hysteroscope, to expand it and to clear away any blood or mucus.

-Hysteroscope allows your doctor to see your uterus and the openings of the fallopian tubes into the uterine cavity.
+Hysteroscope allows the doctor to see the uterus and the openings of the fallopian tubes into the uterine cavity.